Annie Proulx

-She won the PEN/Faulkner Award for Fiction for her first novel, Postcards.
+She won the PEN/Faulkner Award for Fiction for her first novel, Postcards, making her the first woman to receive the prize.
 Her second novel, The Shipping News (1993), won both the Pulitzer Prize for Fiction and the U.S. National Book Award for Fiction and was adapted as a 2001 film of the same name.
 Her short story "Brokeback Mountain" was adapted as an Academy Award, BAFTA and Golden Globe Award-winning motion picture released in 2005.

-Personal life
+Personal life and education

 Proulx was born Edna Ann Proulx in Norwich, Connecticut, to Lois Nellie (née Gill) and Georges-Napoléon Proulx.
 Her first name honored one of her mother's aunts.
 She is of English and French-Canadian ancestry.
 Her maternal forebears came to America in 1635, 15 years after the Mayflower arrived.

-She graduated from Deering High School in Portland, Maine, then attended Colby College "for a short period in the 1950s", where she met her first husband, H. Ridgely Bullock, Jr. She later returned to college, studying at the University of Vermont from 1966 to 1969, and graduated cum laude and Phi Beta Kappa with a B.A. in history in 1969.
-She earned her M.A. from Sir George Williams University (now Concordia University) in Montreal, Quebec in 1973 and pursued, but did not complete, a Ph.D.
+Proulx lived in multiple states along the East Coast during her childhood as her father worked his way up through the textile industry.
+She wrote her first story at the age of 10, while sick with chicken pox.
+She graduated from Deering High School in Portland, Maine.
+She briefly attended Colby College, where she met her first husband, H. Ridgely Bullock Jr., and dropped out to marry him in 1955.
+She later returned to college, studying at the University of Vermont from 1966 to 1969, and graduated cum laude and Phi Beta Kappa with a B.A. in History in 1969.
+She earned her M.A. in history from Sir George Williams University (now Concordia University) in Montreal, Quebec in 1973.
+Proulx pursued a PhD at Concordia and passed her oral examinations in 1975, but abandoned her dissertation before completing the degree.
 In 1999, Concordia awarded her an honorary doctorate.

-Proulx lived for more than 30 years in Vermont, has married and divorced three times, and has three sons and a daughter (Jonathan, Gillis, Morgan, and Sylvia).
-In 1994, she moved to Saratoga, Wyoming, spending part of the year in northern Newfoundland on a small cove adjacent to L'Anse aux Meadows.
+Proulx lived for more than 30 years in Vermont, has been married and divorced three times, and has three sons and a daughter (Jonathan, Gillis, Morgan, and Sylvia).
+In 1994, she moved to Bird Cloud, a ranch in Saratoga, Wyoming, spending part of the year in northern Newfoundland on a small cove adjacent to L'Anse aux Meadows.
 As of 2019, Proulx lived in Port Townsend, Washington.